Army Special Operations Brigade: Specialised Infantry Group

+In August 2017, Team 5 from B Company 1 Scots were the first team to deploy on operations under the Specialised Infantry Group.
+Being deployed to Somalia, training the Somalia National Army for their ongoing fight against Al-Shabaab.
 In February 2018, 4 Rifles deployed for the first time to Kuwait to work with the Kuwait Army and Kuwait National Guard.
 R Company, It also trained the Afghan Army and forces in Iraq and Afghanistan.
 In July 2018, C Company from the 2 PWRR was dispatched to Nigeria, where 1 Scots also trained the Nigerian Army for their fight against Boko Haram.

 Army Special Operations Brigade

-In August 2021 the group was re-designated as the Army Special Operations Brigade, with the four battalions of the newly created Ranger Regiment and two reinforcement companies of the Royal Gurkha Rifles along with 255 Signal Squadron under command, and 1 Squadron Honourable Artillery Company attached to provide long-range surveillance patrols.
+In August 2021 the group was re-designated as the Army Special Operations Brigade consisting of the four battalions of the newly created Ranger Regiment, two reinforcement companies of the Royal Gurkha Rifles, 255 Signal Squadron under command, and 1 Squadron Honourable Artillery Company attached to provide long-range surveillance patrols.

-The mentoring and training role that was previously undertaken by the Specialised Infantry Group, will be taken on by a new brigade, formed through the conversion of 11th Infantry Brigade, into the 11th Security Force Assistance Brigade.
+The mentoring and training role previously undertaken by the Specialised Infantry Group was taken on by a new brigade formed through the conversion of the 11th Infantry Brigade into the 11th Security Force Assistance Brigade.

-The inaugural Brigade Commander is Brigadier Angus Fair who formerly commanded the Specialised Infantry Group.
+The inaugural Brigade Commander was Brigadier Angus Fair DSO* OBE who formerly commanded the Specialised Infantry Group.

+By 2024, the brigade had been transferred from the disbanded 6 (UK) Division to Field Army Troops.